bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Yeah, actually.
 So one of the benefits of the new formulation of the proposal is originally that wouldn't have been possible.
-But what you could do now is you can include a tap leaf that is like all these coins are immediately spendable back to the original vault.
+But what you could do now is you can include a tapleaf that is like all these coins are immediately spendable back to the original vault.
 And that gets preserved in the tap tree as the triggering process happens.

 Rijndael: 00:44:07

-Is that the T-love change to it?
+Is that the `TLUV` change to it?
-Is like, as long as this tap leaf is in the output, then you're good?
+Is like, as long as this tapleaf is in the output, then you're good?
 Is that where that came from?

 James O'Beirne: 00:44:17